-The company's output had been centred on traditional chairs, based on the regional English and Welsh varieties.
+The company's output had been centred on traditional chairs, based on the regional English and Welsh varieties, green woodworking, and the ancient art of 'bodging' - not to be confused with 'botching' or doing a bad job!
 I suggested to Dave that he should think about making some ‘Modern Windsors’.
-'You design them and we’ll make them' said Dave, and so early in 2009 I came up with the chair we called ’Arden’ (photo,left).
+You design them and we’ll make them said Dave, and so early in 2009 I came up with the design for Arden (photo,left).

 My approach was to retain the integrity of 'Windsor' construction but to remove the unnecessary frills and decoration.
 And - uniquely - the back bow of the Arden chair is extended and passes through the seat to fit into the side rails, thus creating a very strong geometry.